 War may never change, but Bethesda can, and does, with their latest offering in the Fallout franchise.
 Fallout 76 not only takes players to the scenic hills of West Virginia, but for the first time also takes them online for a multiplayer experience.

 25 years after the end of the “Great War”, which ended in nuclear cataclysm, you and your fellow vault dwellers emerge on reclamation day.
-300 days after the founding of the United States.
-In fact, every single inhabitant of the vault will be a player character.
+In fact, every single human found outside Vault 76 will be a player character.

 This player driven wasteland experience is a large part of the innovation of Fallout 76.
 Bethesda says there will be quests, and players may elect to spend most of their time alone, but that encountering other human beings will entail interacting with their fellow players on a variety of persistent servers.